Retargeting and Audiences

 Audiences option allows you to serve your ads exclusively to users who are interested in your products or services.
 For example, you can serve them to people who visited your site already or put something in their shopping cart.
 Yandex Metrica and Yandex Audience can help you select a user group.

-Ads based on retargeting lists are served in search results and ad networks (Yandex Advertising Network and ad exchanges).
+Ads based on retargeting lists will be served on the Yandex Advertising Network and ad exchanges.

 Ads related to sensitive topics (for example, some medical aspects or adult dating) are not shown based on retargeting lists and audience selection in ad networks.

 Retargeting in search results is combined with keywords or autotargeting using the logical operator “AND”.
 It means that ads are served to users who meet both the retargeting and impression criteria, that is, keywords or autotargeting criteria.
 For example, if the keyword is buy sofa and the retargeting criterion is visited site, the ad is served to users who typed “buy sofa” in the search bar and have visited the site.

 Inside the criteria, retargeting uses the “OR” operator.
 If your targeting criteria include a keyword and two retargeting criteria, the ad is shown to users who entered the keyword in the search bar and met one of the specified retargeting criteria.

 - Retargeting in ad networks is combined with other targeting criteria using the “OR” operator.
 It means that the ad is shown to users who meet at least one of the selected criteria.

 Retargeting lists are combinations of goals and segments from Yandex Metrica and Yandex Audience that you can use to define your target audience.
 To create retargeting lists, you can use predefined or preset segments and set up Yandex Metrica and Yandex Audience.